Tutoring & Student Services

 Arts & Sciences Hall, 183 & 185

-The UNO Speech Center assists all UNO students, faculty and staff in preparing oral presentations and/or incorporating them into their courses.
+The UNO Speech Center assists all UNO students, faculty, and staff in preparing oral presentations and/or incorporating them into their courses.
 The center is part of the College of Communication, Fine Arts and Media's School of Communication, and provides personalized support to help individuals create, improve, practice, and enhance their presentation and public speaking skills.
-Our facility, located in Arts and Sciences Hall, provides consulting and coaching services for UNO students, graduate students, faculty and staff from all disciplines.
+Our facility, located in Arts & Sciences Hall, provides consulting and coaching services for UNO students, graduate students, faculty, and staff from all disciplines.

 Services are offered in Arts and Sciences Hall (ASH) on the UNO Dodge Campus.
 The center includes two rooms — the Basic Course Room and the Speech Consulting Room.
 Location and hours are posted on the website.

 TurnItIn is a plagiarism prevention service connected to the Canvas Assignment Feature.
 TurnItIn checks for similarity between teh student submitted assignment and other sources such as website, books, articles, and their own database of previously submitted papers.

 Learn more about how to utilize this service on the UNO TurnItIn webpage.

 Criss Library provides more than 150 LibGuides on research assistance, subject content, and other resources.

 Subject specialist librarians have in-depth knowledge of researching within specific disciplines and can give you guidance specifically for your area of study.
 The library maintains a list of subject areas cross-listed with the specialist librarians and research guides.